DC Discharge Gridded Ion Thruster

 1.2.2 Magnetic Confinement

 The purpose of the magnetic confinement system is to keep ions and electrons from being absorbed by the chamber walls.
-This is desirable because (1) ion-wall collisions corrode the chamber and reduce propellant efficiency, and (2) the longer an electron stays in the chamber, the more ions it can generate, increasing electrical power efficiency.
+This is desirable because (1) ion-wall collisions corrode the chamber, and (2) the longer an electron stays in the chamber, the more ions it can generate, increasing electrical power efficiency and propellant utilization.

 Magnetic fields confine charged particles with the same principle used in cyclotrons.
 The Lorentz force law shows us that charged particles in a constant magnetic field causes those charges to spin.
 The design of the magnetic confinement system should ensure that this spinning is on the same axis as the rest of the chamber.
 See the below diagram for more information.